-These come in all shapes and sizes such as self-cleaning, covered (or hooded), un-covered.
+These come in all shapes and sizes such as self-cleaning, covered (or hooded), uncovered.
 I recommend a small litter tray for a kitten, as larger ones can be hard for a kitten to climb into.
 Another option for adult cats is a large plastic container with high sides.
 These are cheap and contain cat litter easier than uncovered litter trays.
 Along with your litter tray, you will also need a litter scoop and some cat litter and a disinfectant.
 I recommend bleach used at a ratio of 1 part bleach to 32 parts water.
 Rinse well and dry before re-adding cat litter.
-Litter trays should be scooped at least once a day to remove solids and completely emptied out and disinfected once a week.
+Scoop daily to remove solids and empty/disinfect once a week.

 There are so many different types of cat litter on the market now, clay, clumping, crystal, corn, recycled paper and more.
 Some can be used as garden mulch (but not where fruit or vegetables grow), others need to be disposed of in the garbage.

 Cats have a need to scratch and enjoy scratching.
 Providing your cat with his own scratching post will reduce the chances of your cat using your furniture or carpet.
 As you can see from the image above, cat trees and scratching posts come in a huge variety of shapes and sizes to choose from.
 I recommend tall posts with multiple perches where money and space permit.

 Tip: You can spend as little or as much as you want, but I have found that cheaper cat trees tend to be flimsy and don’t last long, so it is recommended you look for a good quality, sturdy cat tree which will last for years.
 I have had one of the trees in the image above for ten years and it is in as good condition now as it was when I first got it.